Goals

 .

-In our second lecture on interrupts, we reviewed the design that dispatches an event to its associated handler.
+In our second lecture on interrupts, we reviewed the design that dispatches an event to its associated handler function.
 The design for dispatch in both interrupts

 and gpio_interrupt